Item - 2026.IE27.9

 Tracking Status

-- This item will be considered by Infrastructure and Environment Committee on February 25, 2026.
-It will be considered by City Council on March 25, 26 and 27, 2026, subject to the actions of the Infrastructure and Environment Committee.
+- This item was considered by Infrastructure and Environment Committee on February 25, 2026 and was adopted with amendments.
+It will be considered by City Council on March 25 and 26, 2026.

 IE27.9 - Updates on Vision Zero Road Safety Initiatives: Follow-Up from June and October 2025 City Council Directives, Missing Sidewalk Installations, and Road Safety Improvement Projects